 Cathie has a background as a physiotherapist in aged care and rehabilitation settings.
 She now works as a research professor at the University of Sydney's School of Public Health where she leads studies investigating the benefits of exercise for older people and people with disabilities.

-She joined the CPSARA executive as she would like to help make it easier for people with physical disabilities and their families to find and participate in sporting opportunities.
+She joined the CPSARA executive team as she would like to help make it easier for people with physical disabilities and their families to find and participate in sporting opportunities.
 She would like more people to experience the enormous benefits Tamsin and others have obtained through sport participation.
 She also hopes to use her research expertise to undertake projects that design and evaluate strategies to encourage greater participation in sport for people with physical disabilities.

-Kim is the mother of Christian Georgallis who has ataxic cerebral palsy.
+Kim is the mother of Christian Georgallis who has Ataxic Cerebral Palsy.

 Christian started his athletics journey in 2015 when his Head of PDHPE at Thomas Hassall Anglican College encouraged him to participate in the para-athletics category at their NASSA Zone carnival.
 Christian immediately loved the sport and has gone on to represent his school at the All Schools Nationals and qualify to compete at state and national competitions.